balena-io/docs/pages/reference/base-images/base-images.md

 ## How to Pick a Base Image

 <!-- TODO: Add image on how image hierarchy and discuss -->
 When starting out a project, it's generally easier to have a "fatter" image, which contains a lot of prebuilt dependencies and tools.
 These images help you get setup faster and work out the requirements for your project.
-For this reason, it's recommended to start with `-build` variants, and as your project progresses, switch to a `-run` variant with some [docker multistage build magic][multistage-build-docs] to slim your deploy image down.
-In most cases, your project can just use a Debian based distribution, which is the default if not specified, but if you know the requirements of your project or prefer specific distros, Ubuntu, Alpine, and Fedora images are available.
-The set of `balenalib` base images follow a simple naming scheme described below, which will help you select a base image for your specific needs.
+For this reason, it's recommended to start with `-build` variants.
+Also, images whose name begins with `%%BALENA_MACHINE_NAME%%` generally include more tools, while `%%BALENA_ARCH%%` named images are kept as small as possible.

+In most cases your project can just use a Debian based distribution, which is the default if not specified.
+However, if you know the requirements of your project or prefer specific distros, Ubuntu, Alpine, and Fedora images are available.
+Finally, as your project progresses, switch to a `-run` variant with some [docker multistage build magic][multistage-build-docs] to slim your deploy image down.

+The next section describes the simple image naming scheme for `balenalib` base images, which will help you select one for your specific needs.

 ### How the Image Naming Scheme Works